anirbanroy987/EVA7-TSAI-Learning-Modules-Phase-1/Pytorch_assignement/readme.md

-Write a neural network that can: take 2 inputs: an image from the MNIST dataset (say 5), and a random number between 0 and 9, (say 7) and gives two outputs: the "number" that was represented by the MNIST image (predict 5), and the "sum" of this number with the random number and the input image to the network (predict 5 + 7 = 12)
+Write a neural network that can take 2 inputs:

+a. an image from the MNIST dataset (say 5),

+b. a random number between 0 and 9, (say 7)

+and gives two outputs:

+1.the "number" that was represented by the MNIST image (predict 5), and 2.the "sum" of this number with the random number and the input image to the network (predict 5 + 7 = 12)